google/zetasql/docs/differential-privacy.md

 1. Computes per-entity aggregations for each group if groups are specified with a `GROUP BY` clause.
 If `kappa` or `max_groups_contributed` is specified, limits the number of groups each entity can contribute to.
-1. [Clamps][anon-clamping] each per-entity aggregate contribution to be within the clamping bounds.
+1. [Clamps][dp-clamping] each per-entity aggregate contribution to be within the clamping bounds.
 If the clamping bounds are not specified they are implicitly calculated in a differentially private way.
 1. Aggregates the clamped per-entity aggregate contributions for each group.